-Our two ongoing, open, weekly 90-minute groups focus on a deepening understanding of mindfulness in daily life, and the development and continuation of an enjoyable, consistent daily sitting practice.
+This ongoing, open, weekly 90-minute group focuses on a deepening understanding of mindfulness in daily life, and the development and continuation of an enjoyable, consistent daily sitting practice.
 The stillness and spaciousness always available to us are cultivated, and then used as a base of operation for inquiring into and examining the nature of our thoughts and emotions, the experience of self, and our relationship with the world around us.
 As we see ourselves and the world we live in with greater clarity and wisdom, anxiety, despair and anger soften in us, and true compassionate action can be present.
-Mindfulness, meditation, and mindful movement are a part of both groups.